-ltem Report Requirement Compliance Two parking spaces have been allocated oper two (2) or more bedroom apartments; Complies The proportion of tandem parking of spaces does not exceed 10% of the total residential parking for two (2) or more bedroom units; and Complies It can be clearly demonstrated that ovehicles parked are directly associated to a single dwelling/unit and that such vehicles do not restrict or impede the parking, manoeuvring or access of other vehicles; Complies Parking spaces are to be located as close (as possible to their respective dwelling; Complies Rows of multiple garages and long of driveways, particularly those that create a "gun barrel" effect are avoided; Complies Visitor parking spaces are to be easily accessible and clearly marked "Visitor"; Complies For developments resulting in 10 or 0 more dwellings, Control C1.18 Car/Vehicle/Boat Wash Bays also apply; and Complies Parking spaces for people with order disabilities must be appropriately signposted and in accordance with Australian Standard AS/NZS 2890.6-2009: Parking Facilities - Part 6: Off-street Parking for People with Disabilities.
-Complies with AS/NZS 2890.6:2009 Development not included in the above table N/A The minimum number of vehicle parking I requirements must be determined using the appropriate guidelines for parking generation and servicing facilities based on development type comparison based on the Roads and Maritime Services Guide to Traffic Generating Development or analysis drawn from surveyed data for similar development uses.
+- Two parking spaces have been allocated Complies per two (2) or more bedroom apartments; - The proportion of tandem parking Complies spaces does not exceed 10% of the total residential parking for two (2) or more bedroom units; and - It can be clearly demonstrated that Complies vehicles parked are directly associated to a single dwelling/unit and that such vehicles do not restrict or impede the parking, manoeuvring or access of other vehicles; - Parking spaces are to be located as close Complies as possible to their respective dwelling; - Rows of multiple garages and long Complies driveways, particularly those that create a "gun barrel" effect are avoided; - Visitor parking spaces are to be easily Complies accessible and clearly marked "Visitor"; - For developments resulting in 10 or Complies more dwellings, Control C1.18 Car/Vehicle/Boat Wash Bays also apply; and - Parking spaces for people with disabilities must be appropriately signposted and in accordance with Australian Standard AS/NZS 2890.6-2009: Parking Facilities - Part 6: Offstreet Parking for People with Disabilities.

+with Complies with AS/NZS 2890.6:2009

+Development not included in the above table

+The minimum number of vehicle parking N/A requirements must be determined using the appropriate guidelines for parking generation and servicing facilities based on development type comparison based on the Roads and Maritime Services Guide to Traffic Generating Development or analysis drawn from surveyed data for similar development uses.
 Provision must be made within the development site for access and parking of all service vehicles servicing the site, visitor parking and parking for people with disabilities.

-N/A Variations N/A Car Parking for Secondary Dwelling or Dual I Occupancy N/A A reduction in the car parking requirements for a 1 secondary dwelling or dual occupancy to a minimum of 2 spaces per allotment may be considered on merit.
-N/A Changes in Use N/A For change of use and developments within I existing commercial centres consideration may be given to a variation to the minimum parking and service facilities requirements subject to the outcomes of this control being achieved and adequate justification being provided.
-N/A In the Mona Vale Commercial Centre, no I additional on-site parking is required for lots N/A
+Car Parking for Secondary Dwelling or Dual N/A Occupancy

+A reduction in the car parking requirements for a N/A secondary dwelling or dual occupancy to a minimum of 2 spaces per allotment may be considered on merit.

+Changes in Use N/A

+For change of use and developments within N/A existing commercial centres consideration may be given to a variation to the minimum parking and service facilities requirements subject to the outcomes of this control being achieved and adequate justification being provided.

+In the Mona Vale Commercial Centre, no N/A additional on-site parking is required for lots